meghna-saxena/survey-stark/notes/finishing-client.md

 ## Sending survey
 - Whenevr state is changed, redux form uses action creator
 - 3 tasks
-  1. submit the form in the server
+  1. submit the form and post them to the backend server
   2. navigate the user back to dashboard
   3. if user clicks cancel on survey/new, and then enter '+' again, show empty form fields